Shreshta001/Shreshta001/README.md

 ## 👀 Interests

 I’m interested in achieving something truly **triumphant** and desire to be **satisfied** in everything I build at in the  future! 🚀💪

-P.s. :here I mean the genuine and true satisfaction the feeling of completeness and being answerable to my own questions ; too much philosophy in one line 😅 na ? -> this is what life actually is!🎢
+P.S. :here I mean the genuine and true satisfaction,the feeling of completeness and being answerable to my own questions ; too much philosophy in one line 😅 na ? -> this is what life actually is!🎢

 ---